Dear Newly Motivated Health Nut,

 After I figured out the number of points I’m allowed each day.
 I then find out the number of points each piece of food has by searching online for the phrase, “weight watchers points calculator”.
 The calculator allowed me to type the name of food I ate and provided the number of points for each.

 Once I knew the number of points I could eat, and how to find the number of points in the food I ate, I began the diet and in 30 days saw pretty good results.

 It’s all about portion control and discipline.

 It looked awkward and begged the question, “Is that a fire hazard?”
 And so, my setup was dismantled.
-Thankfully, my supervisor saw my commitment and ordered me a stand up desk.
+Thankfully, my supervisor at that job, saw my commitment and ordered me a stand up desk there as well.

-The first few days standing hurt my feet, so I searched ways to mitigate pain from standing and found a fatigue mat helps with leg pain.
-So I purchased one at Home Depot and placed it under my desk.
+The first few days standing hurt my feet, so I searched online how to mitigate the pain from standing.
+I learned a fatigue mat and alternating from standing to sitting throughout the day helps with leg and back pain.

 The immediate benefits of standing were: